edu-zamora/wordcounter/README.md

 - Type: `Number`
 - Default: `1`

 Min word length.
-If a word's length less than this number, then it will be ignored.
+If a word's length is less than this number, then it will be ignored.

 ### report